-In 1992 the Northeastern Vermont Development Agency conducted an inventory of the undeveloped shoreline in northern Vermont.
+In 1992 the Northeastern Vermont Development Association conducted an inventory of the undeveloped shoreline in northern Vermont.
 The study identified undeveloped tracts of shoreline on lakes over 10 acres and with less than 50 percent wetland area.
 An "undeveloped tract" was defined as having a minimum of 1000 feet of shore frontage with a depth of 250 horizontal feet and no permanent structures or year-round roads.

 There are a total of three lakes in Barnet with combined shoreline of 30,560 feet.
 There are two tracts which can be considered undeveloped under the above definition.
 These tracts represent 23 percent of Barnet's shoreline, with a total of 7,019 undeveloped feet.
 According to the study definition, Harvey's Lake contains no undeveloped shoreline.
 A map of Barnet's undeveloped shoreline appears as Appendix III, Map E in this Town Plan.
+It is noted that current maps (2014) indicate that the shores of Sarah Moores Pond and Warden Pond are still largely undeveloped.